nteract/content-guide/web-elements.md

 ### Related articles

 Sometimes a long piece of copy lends itself to a list of related links at the end.
-Don’t go overboard—4 is usually plenty.
+Don’t go overboard— four is usually plenty.

 Related articles should appear in a logical order, following the step down/step up rule: The first article should be a step down in complexity from the current article.
 The second one should be a step up in complexity to a more advanced article.